platformsh/platformsh-docs/src/overview/pricing.md

 We offer a free trial period so you can test the service and see how great it is.
 If ever you need more time to evaluate Platform.sh, please contact our sales representatives.
 They can issue you an extra voucher to prolong your test.

 > Prices below are listed in US Dollars.
 You will be billed in US Dollars, Euros, or British Pounds depending on where your billing address is.
+For a list of current prices please refer to https://platform.sh/pricing

 > Euro Prices are presented excluding VAT.
 In your bill, as appropriate we will include the correct VAT rate.